openlibraryenvironment/ui-rs/doc/refdata-api.md

 	  ]
 	}

-This would remove the value with ID 6789 from the category whose ID was specified in the PUT URL.
+This should remove the value with ID 6789 from the category whose ID was specified in the PUT URL.

-XXX What is the response?
+XXX However, at present this does not work: the value is not removed, and the whole category is returned unchanged in the response.

 #### Combining operations on values

-Because the addition, modification and deletion of values within a single category are all accomplished by a PUT to that category, it's possible to perform compound operations in a single shot: adding some values, modifying others, and deleting yet others.
+Because the addition, modification and deletion of values within a single category are all accomplished by a PUT to that category, it should be possible to perform compound operations in a single shot: adding some values, modifying others, and deleting yet others.
 For example, `PUT /directory/refdata/12345` with the following payload:

 	{
 	  "values": [